IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Romans 8:26–27 (NKJV)</em></p>

 * Intercession implies mind, intention, and agency
-* “The mind of the Spirit” (Rom 8:27) → personal subject
+* “The mind of the Spirit” (Romans 8:27) → personal subject

 <p style="font-family: 'Gabriola', serif;">
         “Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”